Table of Contents

 Preparing the surface

-Grouting can be messy, and it’s important to prepare your surface first.
+Grouting can be messy, so preparing your surface first is important.
 First, ensure that the area around the grout lines is dry and free of dust or debris.
-Next, use floor wax to protect against stains and spills.
+Next, use floor wax to protect against stains and spills.Â

 Mixing the grout